MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-finish.md

 > [!NOTE]
 > The integration runtime remains installed on your on-premise machine.
 However, if it's not used for cloud migration within a couple of weeks, its cloud registration is automatically cleaned up.
 If you want to migrate data again, you must go through the cloud migration setup again and may also need to re-install the Self-hosted Integration Runtime.

-## Step 2 Set up users and permissions in Business Central
+## Step 2 Set up users and permissions

 User accounts and permissions in Business Central on-premises aren't migrated to the online.
 To give on-premises users access to the new online tenant, each user needs the following permissions: